kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 objects being validated.

 -a, --all
-Validate objects against all possible, relevant combinations of product attribute and condition values as defined in the ACT and CCT.
+Validate objects against all possible combinations of relevant product attribute and condition values as defined in the ACT and CCT.
+Relevant product attributes and conditions are those that are used by an object with any value.

 -b, --brexcheck
 Validate objects with a BREX check (using the s1kd-brexcheck tool) in